p2k3m/ResumeForge/README.md

      npm run build --prefix client
    ```
    Upload the generated `client/dist` directory to an S3 static website bucket or another hosting service, and (optionally) front it with CloudFront.
 If the portal runs on a different origin than the API, ensure the API’s CORS configuration allows that origin.

-Until the static assets are hosted, the CloudFront URL printed by the deployment will only expose the health check and JSON API responses—not the ResumeForge portal.

 Using the default stage (`prod`), the `/api/process-cv` endpoint is reachable either directly through API Gateway or via the CloudFront distribution: